-Color Change Command (keyboard shortcut F6): A color change command will instruct the peripheral to pause for a rethread on single-needle machines, or to change to a different needle on a multi-needle machine.
+Color Change Command (keyboard shortcut F6): M A color

+change command will instruct the peripheral to pause for a rethread on single-needle machines, or to change to a different needle on a multi-needle machine.
 It also changes the color in the View Window to the next color in the palette.

+For instructions on using alphabets, please refer to the alphabet code sheet for that alphabet. (alphabets.pdf, also located in your HTML Help System).
 To add a color change in the text dialogue box, place the cursor between the letters and click .
 A ^ symbol marks the color change.

-Customized Spacing: A Sometimes text is too crowded or too loosely spaced.
+Customized Spacing: ←A A→ Sometimes text is too crowded or too loosely spaced.
 This often happens to arc lettering.
 To illustrate customized spacing, you can do the following exercise:

-First, select Athletic Block (do this by clicking the drop-down arrow that is below the spacing buttons).
+First, select Athletic Block (do this by clicking the dropdown arrow that is below the spacing buttons).
 Now set letter height to .75 and type DECEMBER in the text dialogue box.
 Next click a check mark into the